Living Sober Sucks By Mark A. Tuschel

 Bio:

-Up to this point, I have lived a wild and unconventional life filled with exciting jobs, a wonderful wife for 23 years, dangerous situations and lots and lots of alcohol.
-Let's not forget all of the drugs too.
+I have lived a wild and unconventional life filled with exciting jobs, dangerous situations and lots and lots of alcohol.
+Can't forget to mention all of the drugs too.
+I had a wonderful wife for 23 years.
+(We both drank but I ended up divorced one year after I quit drinking).

-Now I am sober, I am divorced and I seem to lead a very boring, dull, uneventful, almost neutered style of life.
+I am sober for more than 8 years and at times I seem to lead a very boring, dull, uneventful style of life.
 Yup, that describes it,,, I feel like a neutered cat.
-I spend hours just staring out the window looking at chipmunks.
+I spend hours just staring out the livingroom window looking at chipmunks.
 (However I don't have the flexibility to lick myself!)

 Honorable Discharge / U.S. Air Force specialized in Communication Electronics